joewdavies/geoblender/README.md

 Step 4 : Use in blender to differentiate AOI from non-AOI areas.
 Here is an example of using a different colour input for areas inside and outside the mask:

 <img src="https://raw.githubusercontent.com/JoeWDavies/geoblender/master/tutorial/screenshots/mask.png">

+Tip: you can also use this mask to artificially 'raise' your area of interest (as I did with the map of Greece).
+Just use a 'math' node connected to the DEM as the color1 input of a 'mix' node and color2 as the DEM, then use the mask as the Fac of the mix node.
+The result of this mix node is then plugged into the displacement node.